pond918/llm-bots/README.md

 ## bot state management

-There are 3 state for a llm bot instance:
+There are 3 state for an llm bot instance:

 - llm config state: e.g. llm url.
 Stored as bot class properties.
 - server session state: API tokens/login sessions.
 Stored in the session pool, may be shared among users.
 - user data state: conversation/chat history.
-Stored in the provided storage, usually user isolated.
+Stored in the provided storage, usually users isolated.

 ## License